ludwig-ai/ludwig/mkdocs/docs/user_guide.md

 Sequence features have several encoders and each of them has its own parameters.
 Inputs are of size `b` while outputs are fo size `b x h` where `b` is the batch size and `h` is the dimensionally of the output of the encoder.
-In case a representation for each element of the sequence is needed (for example for tagging them, or for using an attention mechanism), one can specify the parameter `reduce_output` to be `None` or `null` and the output will be a `b x s x h` tensor where `s` is the length of the sequence.
+In case a representation for each element of the sequence is needed (for example for tagging them, or for using an attention mechanism), one can specify the parameter `reduce_output` to be `null` or `null` and the output will be a `b x s x h` tensor where `s` is the length of the sequence.
 Some encoders, because of their inner workings, may require additional parameters to be specified in order to obtain one representation for each element of the sequence.
-For instance the `parallel_cnn` encoder, by default pools and flattens the sequence dimension and then passes the flattened vector through fully connected layers, so in order to obtain the full tesnor one has to specify `reduce_output: None`.
+For instance the `parallel_cnn` encoder, by default pools and flattens the sequence dimension and then passes the flattened vector through fully connected layers, so in order to obtain the full tesnor one has to specify `reduce_output: null`.

 Sequence input feature parameters are

 - `encoder` (default ``parallel_cnn``): the name of the encoder to use to encode the sequence.
 The available ones are  `embed`, `parallel_cnn`, `stacked_cnn`, `stacked_parallel_cnn`, `rnn` and `cnnrnn`.
-- `tied_weights` (default `None`): name of the input feature to tie the weights the encoder with.
+- `tied_weights` (default `null`): name of the input feature to tie the weights the encoder with.
 It needs to be the name of a feature of the same type and with the same encoder parameters.

 #### Embed Encoder

 The embed decoder simply maps each integer in the sequence to an embedding, creating a `b x s x h` tensor where `b` is the batch size, `s` is the length of the sequence and `h` is the embedding size.
 The tensor is reduced along the `s` dimension to obtain a single vector of size `h` for each element of the batch.
-If you want to output the full `b x s x h` tensor, you can specify `reduce_output: None`.
+If you want to output the full `b x s x h` tensor, you can specify `reduce_output: null`.

 ```
        +------+